$\infty$-Dold-Kan correspondence via representation theory: Homotopical epimorphisms

 \section{Homotopical epimorphisms}

 Let $\D$ be a derivator and, as in the previous section, consider the functor which chooses the initial object in $[1]$.
-By definition of the left Kan extension, an \textbf{isomorphism in the underlying category} is an element $Y$ in the essential image of $k_!: \D(e) \to \D([1])$.
+The properties of the left Kan extension make sure that the underlying incoherent diagram of an object $Y$ in the essential image of $k_!: \D(e) \to \D([1])$ is an isomorphism.

 Consider a small category $A$, a coherent diagram $X \in \D(A)$, and the functor which chooses a morphism in $A$.
-Analogously to the previous case, the map we choosed through $j: [1] \to A$ is an \textbf{isomorphism in the coherent diagram} if $j^*(X)$ is in the essential image of the left Kan extension $k_!: \D(e) \to \D([1])$.
+The map we chose through the functor $j: [1] \to A$ is an \textbf{isomorphism in the coherent diagram} if $j^*(X)$ is in the essential image of the left Kan extension $k_!: \D(e) \to \D([1])$.

-Unfortunately, being an isomorphism in the coherent diagram does not imply that the morphism we choosed through $j: [1] \to A$ is an isomorphism in the (incoherent) diagram $A$.
-In order to detect the cases where we can lift the isomorphisms in coherent diagrams to the incoherent ones, we need homotopical epimorphisms.
+Let now $u: A \to B$ be the localization functor in $\cCat$ inverting the morphism at which $j$ points.
+Then it is not difficult to observe that the essential image of $u^*: \D^B \to \D^A$ is contained in the strict full subderivator $\E_A^{is}$.
+The natural question is when $u^*:\D^B \to \E_A^{is}$ is an equivalence.
+The answer is: when $u^*$ is an homotopical epimorphism.

-\begin{defn}({\cite[Def.~3.8]{homotopicaliso}}) A functor $u\colon A\to B$ is an \textbf{homotopical epimorphism} if for every derivator $\D$ the restriction functor $u^\ast\colon\D(B)\to\D(A)$ is fully faithful. \end{defn}
+\begin{defn}[{\cite[Definition~3.8]{homotopicaliso}}] A functor $u\colon A\to B$ is an \textbf{homotopical epimorphism} if for every derivator $\D$, the restriction functor $u^\ast\colon\D(B)\to\D(A)$ is fully faithful. \end{defn}